JPWDEN/shale/README.md

 `Active      bool           json:"active"`<br>
 `ID          int            json:"id"`<br>

-As an example, a call to `/todo/<username>/ctitle/<id> --data { <types.TodoData>}` will cahnge the title of a todo list item.  the only data that need to be provided is the title field and its value, in json format.
+As an example, a call to `/todo/<username>/ctitle/<id> --data { <types.TodoData>}` will change the title of a todo list item.  the only data that needs to be provided is the title field and its value, in JSON format.
 Please see the below examples for a full curl command.

 Note the following conditions:
-1. ID is assigned byu the database and is immutable
+1. ID is assigned by the database and is immutable
 2. Priority can be any integer.
 Negative values are acceptable.
 A priority of 0 is treated is if it does not have a priority.
 3. Todo notes are added with a default active value of true